 One of the challenges that search engines face during searches can involve returning and expanding results that include given names and nicknames for people.
+How might a search engine search nicknames?
+How might a search engine search give names?

 Can a search engine help a searcher find results for a person whom they only know the given name for, or whom they only know the nickname for?